 According to the CUETO study, 34% of T1G3 patients had CIS (5).
 In the current study, CIS ratio was 48.68% (37 patients) of T1G3 patients.
-The probability of progression was higher in the T1G3 + CIS group than in the T1G3 group, the probability of both relapse and progression was higher in the T1G3 + CIS group than in the T1G3 group in the CUETO study (4-6).
+The probability of progression was higher in the T1G3 + CIS group than in the T1G3 group, the probability of relapse was similar in the EORTC study, and the probability of both relapse and progression was higher in the T1G3 + CIS group than in the T1G3 group in the CUETO study (4-6).
 Unlike the EORTC and CUETO studies, the presence of CIS in T1G3 disease had no effect on the likelihood of relapse, progression, RFS, or PFS.
 This could be because of the small number of patients included in the study.